odedstein/sgi-introduction-course/008_normals/008_normals.md

 ![a triangle with its normal vector](assets/triangle_with_normal.png)

-In gptoolbox the `normals` command returns the unnormalized normals (so the normals are potentially non-unit vectors) of any mesh.
-Each of the rows returned by `normal` corresponds the unnormalized normalvector of the face with the respective index.
+In gptoolbox the `normals` command returns the unnormalized normals (so the normals are potentially not of length one) of any mesh.
+Each of the rows returned
+by `normal` corresponds the unnormalized normalvector of the face with the respective index.
 In order to normalize them, one can divide by `normrow`:
 ```MATLAB